Scugspace/Scugspace/README.md

 -  I am sorry if this all isn't accurate, I don't know how to write about myself.

  [Intrests]
-- Forsaken, I am not good at the game, although it is very fun with friends.
-I like some of the characters.
 - Rainworld, I don't know why but I have over 2k hours in this game, the lore and gameplay make me very happy, rainworld is my favorite game of all time.
 Feel free to talk to me about it!
 My favorite slugcat is Monk.
 - WoF, I have reread this series many times, it holds a special place in my heart!
 Choosing a favorite character is difficult.
 I love Blue and Starflight tons.
 - Cats, all cats.
 Except breeds like munchkin cats.